nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Revealing the other side of the flash card: `reveal`

 Shows the translation of the flash card given by index if it is hidden.
-Otherwise, hides the translation of the flash card if it is revealed.
+Otherwise, hides the translation of the flash card.

 [Command Format](#commands): `reveal [<INDEX>]`